hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-mainnet-node.md

 /bin/stacks-node start --config /src/stacks-node/Config.toml
 ```

-You can verify the running `stacks-blockchain-api` container with the command:
+You can verify the running `stacks-blockchain` container with the command:

 ```sh
 docker ps --filter name=stacks-blockchain